rayotoo/rayotoo.github.io/cv.md

 layout: cv
 ---

-> 2015 graduate with a Master’s Degree in Comparative Politics from the University of Bergen.
-Currently a Research Assistant at the Norwegian School of Economics and Substitute Teacher through PVS.
+> 2020 graduate with a Master’s Degree in Bioinformatics from The University of Texas at El Paso.
+Currently a PhD student at The University Arkansas at Little Rock | The University Arkansas For Medical Science joint bioinformatics programme.